ejhigson/diagnostic/README.md

 ### Install

 The ``diagnostic`` Python module contains high level functions for generating and plotting the results in the paper.
-Most of this is just convenient wrappers and stored settings for using the ``nestcheck`` module, which contains the functionality shown. ``diagnostic`` can be installed, along with ``nestcheck`` and its other dependencies, by running the following command from within this repo:
+Most of this is just convenient wrappers and stored settings for using the ``nestcheck`` module, which contains the code for performing the tests introduced in the paper. ``diagnostic`` can be installed, along with ``nestcheck`` and its other dependencies, by running the following command from within this repo:

 ```
 pip install . --user